ManasiPat/Retrieval-and-Augmentation-of-Domain-Knowledge-for-Text-to-SQL-Semantic-Parsing/README.md

 # Retrieval-and-Augmentation-of-Domain-Knowledge-for-Text-to-SQL-Semantic-Parsing
-Code for Retrieval and Augmentation of Domain Knowledge for Text-to-SQL Semantic Parsing

 To get the retrieved evidences for IN and OUT split respectively, refer to ReadMe.md file in Retrieval folder.